Define Interfaces of Model Components

-Defining the “interface” of a software component, such as a C or MATLAB® code function or a Simulink® subsystem, is a key first step before others can use it, for these reasons:
+Defining the interface of a model component, such as a Simulink® subsystem, subsystem reference, or model reference, is a key first step before others can use it.

-Agreeing on an interface is a useful first step in deciding how to break down the functionality of a large system into subcomponents.
+Agreeing on an interface helps determine how to break down the functionality of a large system into components.

-After you define interfaces between a number of components, you can develop the components in parallel.
+After you define interfaces between components, you can develop the components in parallel.
 If the interface remains stable, then it is easy to integrate those components into a larger system.

 Changing the interface between components is expensive.
-It requires changes to at least two components (the source and any sinks) and to any test harnesses.
+Changing an interface requires changes to at least two components (the source and any sinks) and to any test harnesses.
 It also makes all previous versions of those components incompatible with the current and future versions.

-When you need to change an interface, doing so is much easier if the components are stored under configuration management.
+Changing an interface is much easier if the components are stored under configuration management.
 You can track configurations of compatible component versions to prevent incompatible combinations of components.

-Base the boundaries of the components upon those of the corresponding real systems.
-This is especially useful when the model contains:
+Base the boundaries of the components upon the boundaries of the corresponding real systems.
+This guideline is especially useful when the model contains: